-Adriana’s educational development research has focused on course-design practices, innovative teaching techniques, student perceptions of educational development, and instructor race and gender as factors that impact student perceptions of learning-centered pedagogical approaches.
-With colleagues Michael Palmer and Dorothe Bach, she won the 2014 Pod Network Innovation Award for work on a valid and reliable syllabus rubric .
-Published accounts of her work can be found in To Improve the Academy, and the Journal of Faculty Development (forthcoming September 2019).
+Adriana’s research in educational development includes projects on course design practices, alternative grading schemes, and student perceptions of instructor race and gender.
+With colleagues Michael Palmer and Dorothe Bach, she won the 2014 POD Network Innovation Award for work on a valid and reliable syllabus rubric.
+Published accounts of her work can be found in To Improve the Academy and the Journal of Faculty Development.

-Adriana’s teaching interests include graduate student pedagogical development, inclusive and equitable teaching practices, writing pedagogy, Shakespeare, feminism and theater, and medieval and early modern literature.
+Adriana’s teaching interests include philosophies of education, inclusive and equitable teaching practices, writing pedagogy, Shakespeare, feminism and theater, and medieval and early modern literature.

 a unit of the Office of the Provost